ginoecb/python_book_project/readme.md

 Running the program will output the following:
 - Cutting instructions, which are printed to the terminal and also saved as *filename_cut_instr.txt*
 - A resized version of the original image, scaled to the dimensions of the book, which is saved as *filename_resized.png*

+# Coming Soon #
+- An option for generating instructions that involve folding only, no cutting